 What a Prague Local Really Thinks About Tourists (An Honest Interview)

-Jakub Novak, 32, works in IT and has lived in Prague his entire life. and has lived in Prague his entire life.
-He agreed to talk about tourists, beer, and what's happening to his city over two Pilsner Urquells at Lokal Dlouhááá — where tank-fresh Pilsner costs 59 CZK and the clientele is almost entirely Czech.
+Jakub Novak, 32, works in IT and has lived in Prague his entire life.
+He agreed to talk tourists, beer, and what's happening to his city over two Pilsner Urquells at Lokal Dlouhááá — where tank-fresh Pilsner costs 59 CZK and the clientele is almost entirely Czech.

 Q: How do you feel about tourism in Prague?

-Jakub: Mixed.
-Tourism money is important — it's something like 10% of the Czech GDP.
+His answer is mixed.
+Tourism money matters — it's something like 10% of Czech GDP.
 But Prague's center has basically become a theme park.
-I grew up in Stare Mesto (Old Town), and my family moved out five years ago because there were no more grocery stores — everything became a souvenir shop or a currency exchange booth.
+He grew up in Stare Mesto (Old Town), and his family moved out five years ago because there were no more grocery stores — everything turned into a souvenir shop or a currency exchange booth.
 The last butcher on Dlouha street closed in 2019.
 Now it's a cocktail bar.

 Q: What makes you angriest about tourist behavior?

-Jakub: Trdelnik. (laughs) I know it sounds ridiculous, but seeing "traditional Czech trdelnik" signs everywhere drives me crazy.
-It's a Hungarian chimney cake.
-It appeared in Prague around 2010.
+Trdelnik.
+It sounds ridiculous, but the "traditional Czech trdelnik" signs everywhere are a genuine sore point.
+It's a Hungarian chimney cake that appeared in Prague around 2010.
 No Czech person eats it.
 No Czech grandmother has a trdelnik recipe.
 It's a marketing lie.

-Also: bachelor parties.
-British and German stag parties turn the center into a frat house on weekends.
-Matching T-shirts, beer bikes, and shouting at midnight.
-We've begged the city to regulate them.
+Then there are the stag parties.
+British and German bachelor groups turn the center into a frat house on weekends — matching T-shirts, beer bikes, midnight shouting.
+Locals have long asked the city to regulate them.

 Q: Where do you actually drink beer?

-Jakub: Not in Old Town.
-The best beer experiences are in Zizkov, Vinohrady, and Holesovice.
+Not in Old Town.
+The best beer lives in Zizkov, Vinohrady, and Holesovice.

-Lokal Dlouhááá (where we are now): Tank-fresh Pilsner Urquell, 59 CZK.
-This is how Pilsner is supposed to taste — unpasteurized, unfiltered, straight from the tank.
+Lokal Dlouhááá (this very bar): Tank-fresh Pilsner Urquell, 59 CZK.
+This is how Pilsner is meant to taste — unpasteurized, unfiltered, straight from the tank.
 Most tourists drink Pilsner from a bottle or a regular tap.
-Tank Pilsner is a different beer.
+Tank Pilsner is a different beer entirely.

 U Sudu: An underground warren of cellar rooms near Wenceslas Square.
-Multiple bars, cheap beer (45-55 CZK), and a crowd that gets wilder as you go deeper into the basement.
+Multiple bars, cheap beer (45-55 CZK), and a crowd that gets wilder the deeper you go into the basement.

 BeerGeek: Craft beer bar in Vinohrady.
 30+ taps of Czech and international craft beer.
 If you're tired of lager, this is the place.

-Pivni Rozmanitost: The smallest bar in Prague (maybe 15 seats) with 12 rotating taps of Czech microbrews.
-In Smichov.
-Nobody goes there by accident.
+Pivni Rozmanitost: The smallest bar in Prague (maybe 15 seats) with 12 rotating taps of Czech microbrews, in Smichov.
+Nobody finds it by accident.

 Q: Czech food — what should tourists actually eat?

-Jakub: Our food has a bad reputation — people think it's just pork and dumplings.
+Czech food carries a bad reputation — people assume it's just pork and dumplings.
 And yes, vepro knedlo zelo (pork, dumplings, sauerkraut) is the national dish.
-But when it's done well, with fresh knedliky (dumplings) and properly braised pork, it's excellent comfort food.
+But done well, with fresh knedliky (dumplings) and properly braised pork, it's excellent comfort food.

 Svickova na smetane: Beef sirloin in cream sauce with cranberries and bread dumplings.
 The best Czech dish.
 180-250 CZK at a good hospoda.